Christof/voly-labeller/README.md

 to strafe left or right (`A` and `D`), to increase and decrease declination (`R` and `F`) as well as to change the azimuth (`Q` and `E`).

+# Assets
+Some assets - which are necessary to run the application - can be downloaded from a shared [folder](https://drive.google.com/folderview?id=0ByTbZ7z8JSt-fnRNM09UcVNRQ3BBVnA2ZUx1bjFidXRnSDgtN0dqaEdya2d6MjJDcmJ6Wms&usp=sharing).
+They must be located in the `assets` in the projects root directory.

 # Building
 ```
 mkdir build